 The residence was rescued and renovated in 1937 by Harleigh Holmes, who invented the front-wheel drive axel system for the Holmes Motor Company, which later joined with Coleman Manufacturing Company.
 Its appearance today is more like the extensive changes made by Holmes than the original Roeschlaub design.
 These changes include a change to the roof line and lowering of the first floor ceiling, converting the attic into a second story.
 The original shed dormers were removed from the roof.
 The original porch was removed and the conical roof over the front entry was added.
 All the windows were replaced and now are casement windows with awnings on the façade windows.
 The southeast side of the house now has a gable and the porch on the northwest side of the house was enclosed.

 The home remained in the Holmes family ownership until 1981.
-The residence is now used as an office.
+The residence is currently the home for several businesses.